PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 Configuration of the size and capacity of the virtual network gateway.

-Valid options are Basic, Standard, HighPerformance, UltraPerformance, ErGw1AZ, ErGw2AZ, ErGw3AZ, VpnGw1, VpnGw2, VpnGw3, VpnGw4,VpnGw5, VpnGw1AZ, VpnGw2AZ, VpnGw3AZ,VpnGw4AZ and VpnGw5AZ and depend on the type, vpn_type and generation arguments.
+Valid option depends on the type, vpn_type and generation arguments.
 A PolicyBased gateway only supports the Basic SKU.
 Further, the UltraPerformance SKU is only supported by an ExpressRoute gateway.

 Type: string